-If we were to simply rank these four materials, then ceramic worktops would be the most expensive, followed by quartz and marble.
-The cheapest option would be a granite worktop, but you should remember something very important – this is an average calculation and there are always exceptions.
+Ceramic worktops would be the most expensive, followed by quartz and marble.
+The cheapest option would be a granite worktop, but you should keep in mind something very important – this is an average calculation and there are always exceptions.

-The price of a stone worktop depends a lot on its thickness and size.
+The price of a stone worktop largely depends on its thickness and size.

 Another important price component is the dimensions of the material.
 This aspect is fairly straightforward.
 The larger the area and the thicker the piece, the higher the price of the worktop.

-If you compare ceramic worktopsof 12 and 30 mm, the latter may even cost twice the price.
+Furthermore, if you compare ceramic worktops of 12 and 30 mm, the latter may even cost twice the price.
 Thicker always costs more.

 Why choose a thicker material if it’s more expensive?

-This is because there are places where the thinner worktops should not be installed – if a worktop extends over the edge of the supporting structure by just 30 cm, it may break when something heavy is put on it.
+Above all, it can be an advantage to choose a thicker material, since there are places where the thinner worktops should not be installed.
+If a worktop extends over the edge of the supporting structure by just 30 cm, it may break when something heavy is put on it.
 Corners are especially sensitive places, as they are usually not supported.
-We highly recommend having supports under your worktop.
+We highly recommend that your worktop is supported.

 Finishing stone materials may cost more

-Finishing is a component that seems inexpensive in itself, but if you add all the pieces, it may put the price up quite a bit.
+At first glance, the finishing of a component seems inexpensive in itself.
+If you add all the pieces, however, it may bring the price up quite a bit.
 This includes things like openings for a sink, sockets and taps, and profiles.

 Finishing the openings in a worktop means cutting openings into the stone worktop– for a stove, sink or taps.

-When using quartz and granite worktops, openings are cut using automatic CNC machine tools.
+It is noteworthy, that when using quartz and granite worktops, we make sure that the openings are cut using automatic CNC machine tools.
 In the case of ceramic worktops, this is done with a water jet.
 These tools are fairly expensive to maintain, and this is reflected in the price.